TechTalk Presentations

 John Salmon, Brigham Young University

 Dr. John Salmon (Assistant Professor of Mechanical Engineering at Brigham Young University) presented on Agent Based Modeling (ABM) and its application for analyzing and assessing charging infrastructures for a regional system of electric vehicles.
 Simulating this model under a variety of scenarios provides insights into the requirements of such a system to meet the increasing energy demands and customer needs of higher EV adoption rates in the future.
 The exploration and potential for optimizing the system using evolutionary algorithms was also be discussed.
-Download the PDF
+Download the PDFElectric Road Systems

 October 16, 2017